starjet/idolish7_dbdump/README.md

 # idolish7_dbdump

 DB dump:
-Grab master.db from /data/data/<app package name>/files/db.
+Grab master.db from /data/data/app package name/files/db.
-Grab Assembly-CSharp.dll and UnityEngine.dll from the APK.
+\*Grab Assembly-CSharp.dll and UnityEngine.dll from the APK.
 Place alongside WindowsFormsApplication2.exe.
 Run.
 (Useful output not guaranteed)

 File decryption:
-Grab Assembly-CSharp.dll and UnityEngine.dll from the APK.
+\*Grab Assembly-CSharp.dll and UnityEngine.dll from the APK.
 Place alongside WindowsFormsApplication2.exe.
 Run via command line: WindowsFormsApplication2 -decryptfile filename
 (Where filename should be replaced by the full path to the encrypted file)
 (This can also be used to decrypt a master.db directly downloaded from server, which can then be opened in SQLite Browser or other similar SQLite program, instead of dumping db from app data to CSV)

+Organizing temp folder:
+Grab Temp folder from /sdcard/Android/data/app package name/.
+\*Grab Assembly-CSharp.dll and UnityEngine.dll from the APK.
+Place alongside WindowsFormsApplication2.exe.
+Run via command line: WindowsFormsApplication2 -tempfolder

+\*Files from current version APK will not work.
+Use files provided with release.

 v2:
 Added file decryption feature.